vincentmakes/ComfoSense-Touch/README.md

-This version has the following features:
+This version has the following features and tackle the issues below:
 1. Wifi connection close to the Comfoair can be limited due to its location (typically the attic or the cellar), hence bringing the IoT device closer to a central area in the house (where the ComfoSense display controller normally sits) mitigate this.
 2. Better user interface than the one ComfoSense, with all basic functions exposed in one screen
 3. Provides exact number of days before filter change is needed (instead of the generic message Expect change of filter soon ... for 3 weeks)